 In addition to the specific requirements listed below, all music majors must satisfy the University requirements in Physical Education, Military Science, and English Composition.
-Not less than twenty credits must be earned in Group II of the College of Arts and Sciences (see page 86), and ten credits in Group III.
+Not less than twenty of the total 180 academic credits must be earned in Group II of the College of Arts and Sciences (see page 86), and ten credits in Group III.